Serial

 Sarah D. Bunting • Reality Blurred Mar 27, 2024

-"(Season 4) The weirdly arch writing; the fact that some of the most affecting material in Episode 2 comes from a different podcast entirely, because that’s who key sources would speak to…it’s tempting to say that Serial’s lost its touch and that Season 4 is a miss.
+"(Season 4: Guantanamo Bay) The weirdly arch writing; the fact that some of the most affecting material in Episode 2 comes from a different podcast entirely, because that’s who key sources would speak to…it’s tempting to say that Serial’s lost its touch and that Season 4 is a miss.
 In the two episodes I’ve heard, it still manages to do what Serial has always done: get impressive access, and use it to build an immersive audio world."

 See Full Review